Last Modified: February 8, 2015

 Another end of travel problem is hidden in the first paragraph, and you should take heed with the following.
 Literally dozens of manual controllers, and several of the automatic ones, draw power from the radio's accessory socket.
 With one known exception, the maximum total current draw from these ports is 1 amp!
 What's more, the voltage drop through the radio may exacerbate the end of travel problem, but that's not the worst that can happen.

 Most miniaturized radios have an internal fuse.
-The Icom IC-706 has a 4 amp fuse, and the IC-7000 has a 5 amp one.
-The 3.5 amp fuses in the various Yaesu models are surface mounted, rather than an ATC like Icom uses.
-In every case, a circuit trace feeds the accessory port(s), and usually fails before the fuse opens!
+The Icom IC-706 has a 4 amp ATC fuse, and the IC-7000/7100 has a 5 amp one.
+Yaesu models use a surface mounted 3.5 amp fuse.
+If a short develops, a circuit trace feeding the accessory port(s) typically fails before the fuse opens!
 The best way to protect your investment, is to use a controller that uses a separate circuit to feed your antenna's motor, or rewire your unit so it does.

 Internally, antenna controllers usually use a sub-ohm resistor in series with the motor leads.
 The voltage drop across this resistor is used to detect the motor run and/or the stall current.
 At least one commercial controller uses a jumper to adjust the resistance value, rather than change a CPU parameter.
 As a result, controllers designed this way don't work well with with antennas drawing less than 600 to 700 mils at stall, as they further exacerbate the end of travel stick problem.